Día de los Muertos Festival

 Traditionally, families assemble altars in their homes laden with offerings of food and drink to nourish the spirits on their long journey back home.
 Flowers, candles, clay figurines, sugar skeletons with the names of the deceased, and personal messages to the spirits are placed on the altars.

-Exemplifying TAM’s mission of connecting people through art, Tacoma Art Museum’s annual Día de los Muertos Festival has grown over the past fifteen years, bringing together community organizations, schools, families, and individuals to create altars, celebrate, and share.
+Exemplifying the Museum’s mission to transform our communities by sharing art that inspires broader perspectives and cultivates a compassionate future, TAM’s annual Día de los Muertos Festival has grown over the past 16 years, bringing together community organizations, schools, families, and individuals to create altars, celebrate, and share.

-Join Tacoma Art Museum and partners in celebrating the 16th Annual Día de los Muertos virtually!
+Join Tacoma Art Museum and partners in celebrating Día de los Muertos.

-After an incredibly challenging year, we saw an even greater need for people to come together to share the love and memories of those we have lost.
-Safe social distancing means we won’t be able to host thousands on November 1st as we originally planned, but our commitment to this festival has not wavered.
+After an incredibly challenging 18 months, we see a continued need for people to come together to share the love and memories of those we have lost.
+Safe social distancing means we won’t be able to host thousands on October 31st as we had hoped, but our commitment to this festival has not wavered.

-A new, online version of the festival allows us to create art from afar, enjoy performances, and present a virtual ofrenda or altar exhibition.
-The altars are a beloved centerpiece to the annual festival at TAM.
+Visit TAM October 20 – 31 to view the tapete (sand painting) by acclaimed artist Fulgencio Lazo and our exhibition of community-built ofrendas (altars.)
 Traditionally, families assemble altars in their homes laden with food and drink offerings to nourish the spirits on their long journey back home.
-Flowers, candles, clay figurines, sugar skeletons with the names of the deceased, and personal messages to the spirits are placed on the altars.
-Over the years at TAM, we have seen many beautiful and powerful offerings to those who have passed, and we look forward to sharing the beautiful altars created in homes, schools, and organizations across Tacoma this year.
+Over the years at TAM, we have seen many beautiful and powerful offerings to those who have passed, and we look forward to sharing the beautiful altars created in the museum this year.
+Check out the full online Dia de los Muertos celebration here.

-The 2020 Dia de los Muertos Community Festival is generously supported in part by the Haub Family Endowment, The National Endowment for the Arts, Tacoma Creates, and presented in partnership with Proyecto MoLE and Centro Latino.
+The 2021 Dia de los Muertos Community Festival is generously supported in part by the Haub Family Endowment, The National Endowment for the Arts, Tacoma Creates, and presented in partnership with Proyecto MoLE and Mi Centro, Tacoma.